prodigy-rejoice/prodigy-rejoice/README.md

 ## 📫 How to reach me

-Feel free to reach out to me via [email](omotunwaserejoice@gmail.com) or connect with me on [X (Twitter)](https://x.com/prodigy_rejoice).
+Feel free to reach out to me via [email](omotunwaserejoice@gmail.com) or connect with me on [LinkedIn)](linkedin.com/in/rejoice-omotunwase-40285937a).
 Let’s collaborate and create innovative, groundbreaking products together!